Our checking accounts are as unique as our members. Unique checking, for unique members.

 What is my Member Privilege limit?
 I have two checking accounts.
 Can I get Member Privilege on both?

-Your Member Privilege limit is $300 ($500 if you have our Advantage Checking account).
+Your Member Privilege limit is $1,000.
 If you have multiple accounts for your household, you may have a limit on all eligible accounts.

 What if I go beyond my Member Privilege Limit?